nisarg0016/passman/README.md

 To run the program, run `.\passman-main.py`

 ## GUI
-Only in the dev branch.
+Use the `gui-version` branch for the GUI version.

 ## Encryption
 None, you can access the passwords through the stored .db file.
 The only "encryption" which might be present is the laziness of the person trying to get your passwords as the db file is not out in the open and is stored in another folder.